 // ...
 This can be used in a file in any directory in the application.

 string b = HttpContext.Current.Request.MapPath("~/Example.txt");

-Discussion.
+A discussion.
 You can use the MapPath method to access many different paths on the server.
-There is an entire article here about XElement examples.
-XElement is an XML object that can open a file, much like StreamReader.XElementStreamReader Also, we note that if you are using a virtual shared host, there may be problems in your code related to file permissions and security checks.
-The problem may not be MapPath at all.
+If you are using a virtual shared host, there may be problems related to file permissions.

-Next, you might be interested to find that MapPath performance is over 1000 times slower than a simple string append.
-It could be worthwhile to cache the paths, in a technique similar to that in my article about appSettings caches.appSettings
+Performance.
+MapPath performance was tested to be over 1000 times slower than a simple string append.
+It could be worthwhile to cache the paths with an appSettings cache.